thomazjb/chainskope-chart-page/README.md

 ## Overview

 Welcome to the Chainskope Chart Page!
-This project provides a visually appealing and interactive platform for displaying charts and data visualizations.
+This project serves as a foundation for a job application test and personal studies in data visualization.

+## Purpose

+The primary purpose of this repository is to showcase skills in creating a dynamic and visually appealing chart page using Next.js.

 ## Features